ericsonga/TeacherCSP/_sources/CSPIntroDecisions/practice.rst

    :answer_d: D
    :answer_e: E
    :correct: d
    :feedback_a: Notice that each of the first 4 statements start with an if.
-What will actually be printed?
-Try it.
+What is the value of grade when it is printed?
    :feedback_b: Each of the first 4 if statements will execute.
    :feedback_c: Copy this code to an activecode window and run it.
    :feedback_d: Each of the first 4 if statements will be executed.
 So grade will be set to A, then B then C and finally D.